davidbmar/audio_client_server/controller/dockerbuild/README.md

 Deploy your zipped deployment package to AWS Lambda using the AWS CLI:
 YOUR_FUNCTION_NAME is "launch_runpod" which will launch a new runpod for the case that this code is checked in!!

+YOUR_FUNCTION_NAME is launch_runpod for the case that this code is checked in!!

 ```bash
 aws lambda update-function-code --function-name YOUR_FUNCTION_NAME --zip-file fileb://lambda_function.zip
 ```